TenghanZhong/option-book-var/README.md

 # Marking-Aware Sequential VaR Recalibration for Standardized Option Books

 This repository contains an anonymized replication artifact for an option-book Value-at-Risk (VaR) recalibration study.
-It is structured for blind review and for private GitHub upload before generating an anonymous review link.
 Raw OptionMetrics IvyDB data are not included.

-This GitHub-light version keeps code, configuration files, aggregate result tables, paper figures, synthetic sample data, and documentation.
-Large date-level result panels are omitted to avoid GitHub browser-upload limits and to reduce redistribution risk for licensed-data derivatives.

 ## What is included